Q. When and where is EuroPython 2022 taking place?

 Q. What will the programme look like?

-A. Take a look at our accepted sessions: EP2022 programme
+A. Take a look at our conference schedule: EP2022 programme

 Q. How do you review and select talks?